|

 a case may be heard by three or more judges in the court of appeals,

 the opinion in appellate decisions can take several forms.
-If all
+If

-of the majority will write the opinion.
-The judges who did not agree
+and one member of the majority will write the opinion.
+The judges

-with the majority may write separately in dissenting or concurring
+who did not agree with the majority may write separately in dissenting

-opinions to present their views.
+or concurring opinions to present their views.

 A dissenting opinion disagrees with the majority opinion because